 The UK’s Foreign, Commonwealth and Development Office (FCDO) hosted a roundtable session in June to explore how the Covid-19 pandemic has changed higher education and development cooperation.
-Development funders and collaborators from the Global North and South discussed the adaptions that they have made over the last year and drew out lessons for the future.
+Development funders and collaborators from the Global North and South discussed the adaptations that they have made over the last year and drew out lessons for the future.

 The roundtable ‘Pandemic Alliances: has Covid-19 changed higher education and development?’ was part of the British Council’s Going Global 2021 conference aimed at higher education leaders and was moderated by Alicia Herbert, Director for Education, Gender and Equality at the FCDO.